JoanEsquivel/playwright-mcp-server/README.md

 # Sauce Demo Cypress Tests

-This project contains automated tests for the Sauce Demo website using Cypress with TypeScript.
+This project contains automated tests for the Sauce Demo website using Cypress with TypeScript and Page Object Model pattern.

 ## Project Structure